RakhithJK/libretro-Lakka-LibreELEC-wiki/Hardware-support.md

 **CPU:** Exynos
 **GPU:** Mali-T628

 **Pros:** $74 for an octa core is cheap.
 Very powerful CPU able to run most PSP games.
 No vsync issue, no tearing.
 The board supports eMMC.
 4 USB ports.
-Friendly team, they provided two C1, one XU3 and one XU4 for free.
+Hardkernel supports Lakka by donating hardware and money.

 **Cons:** The fan is noisy on the XU3.
 Uses his own barel power supply.
 Uses micro HDMI.
 Only 2 USB ports on the XU4.
 No integrated Wi-Fi and Bluetooth.

-**Conclusion:** A good and cheap alternative to PC.
+**Conclusion:** The most powerful ARM board able to run Lakka.
+A good and cheap alternative to PC.
 Too bad it is lacking integrated Wi-Fi and Bluetooth.

 ### WeTek_Play

 **CPU:** Amlogic
 **GPU:** Mali

 **Pros:** Box provided.
 Powerful CPU.
 Good quality for the GPU BLOBs able to run mupen64plus at full speed.
 The WeTek team have been very helpful, they sent us a free sample.
-Officially supported by OpenELEC.
+Officially supported by LibreELEC.

 **Cons:** No access to the bootloader.
-Resolution fixed to 720p.
-No way to disable their white bootsplash that stays behind the game viewport.
+You have to boot Android to configure the resolution in the bootloader.

 **Conclusion:** If you are a N64 fan, and you have a 720p TV, and are not annoyed playing with a white background, it can be OK.